 God uses this question to rebuke the people for saying that they want the day of Yahweh to be soon.
-This can be translated as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "You long for the day of Yahweh." or "You should not long for the day of Yahweh!"
 (See: Rhetorical Question)